 In 2019, The Michigan Seed Library Network announced our first One Seed, One State initiative to be held in 2020.
 Seed Libraries across the State of Michigan would come together to promote growing, saving, and sharing seeds!
 Due to mandated library closures in early 2020, we made the difficult decision to delay the program until 2021.

-The Michigan Seed Library Network 2024 seed for One Seed, One State was ‘Mammoth Long Island’ Dill!
-Registration is now closed for the 2024 season.
-We had a record 262 Seed Libraries from all over Michigan sign up.
+In 2024 seed for One Seed, One State was ‘Mammoth Long Island’ Dill!
+We had a record 267 Seed Libraries from all over Michigan sign up.
 Thank you to all who participated and shared seeds with their communities!